GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">What about IA–2(6) control enhancement and platform authenticators?</h4>
     <p class="usa-alert__text">
       NIST 800–53 control enhancement (IA-2(6)) requires that one of the factors is provided by a device separate from the system gaining access.
 This is not a baseline control but a control enhancement, meaning agencies are not required to implement it, and agencies handle the exception process.
 While this could mean platform authentication is not separate, another interpretation is the TPM (Windows), TEE (Android), or SE (Apple) on a device is separate from the device itself.
-Two OMB Memos (M-6-16 and M-7-17) also stated this control enhancement, but both memos were rescinded.
+Two OMB Memos (M-6-16 and M-7-17) also stated this control enhancement, but both memos were rescinded and shouldn't be referenced.
     </p>
   </div>
 </div>